 Formally her works are as much about the materiality of the paint and the physicality of the painting process as they are about mixing and mashing the illusionist possibilities of painting with its true abstract nature.
 On a more personal level all of the on-site works she has made are, at their core, about trying to negotiate the complex propositionsof sense of place and belonging which so influence the construction of personal identity.
 It turns out her creative work, like her life, has always been about reconciliation and improvisation.

 She has shown nationally at such places as the Americas Society Gallery in NYC, the National Museum of Women in the Arts and the Art Museum of the Americas, both in Washington D.C and at the Museum of Latin American Art (MOLAA) in CA and extensively in the south, especially in Texas and Florida.
 Internationally, she has shown at the Chopo Museum in Mexico City and Byblos Art Gallery in Verona, Italy.

-Major awards include a Joan Mitchell Foundation Award in Painting, a Mid-America Arts Alliance/NEA Fellowship Award in Painting, State of Florida Individual Artist Fellowship Award in painting & a Kimbrough Award from the Dallas Museum of Art.
+In 2021 she was named a Guggenheim Fellow in Fine Arts.
+Other major awards include a Joan Mitchell Foundation Award in Painting, a Mid-America Arts Alliance/NEA Fellowship Award in Painting, State of Florida Individual Artist Fellowship Award in painting & a Kimbrough Award from the Dallas Museum of Art.
 Residencies include a Skowhegan School of Painting and Sculpture Fellowship, Vermont Studio Center Artists Fellowship, MacDowell Colony Milton & Sally Avery Fellowship, Joan Mitchell Center A-I-R and a visiting artist at the Ludwig Foundation in Havana, Cuba.